paolotremadio/hue-notification-ws/README.md

 Philips Hue "push" notifications over WebSocket
 --

+# THIS REPO IS NOW DEPRECATED.
+Please use the official Hue API v2

 ## Intro
 Looking to get "push" notifications from your Hue Bridge?
 Look no further: this app will poll the Hue Bridge for changes and send notifications over WebSocket every time something has changed.